Cabuyao: Population

-By that, the city also surpassed San Pablo City in 2015, making it the fifth most populated city in Laguna.
-It is also the third most densely-populated city in Laguna as of 2015.
+Thus, the city surpassed San Pedro, making it the 4th largest Local Government Unit and city of Laguna.
+The city has a population density of 8,200 /km2.

-According to the 2015 Census, Cabuyao has a population of 308,745 (up from 106,630 people in 22,552 households in 2000), making it the fifth largest Local Government Unit and city of Laguna.
-The city has a population density of 7,100/km2 (18,000 sq mi).
+The total number of households in Cabuyao as of 2020 is 100,875.
+The city has an Average Annual Growth Rate (AAGR) of +4.3% in the past 10 years (from 2010 to 2020).

 Religion

-Cabuyao is predominantly Christian of whom 93% are Roman Catholics., while the Members Church of God International claims 2%, and the Iglesia ni Cristo 1% of the Cabuyao populace.
+Cabuyao is predominantly Christian of whom 93% are Roman Catholics, while the Members Church of God International claims 2%, and the Iglesia ni Cristo 3% of the Cabuyao populace.
+Evangelical churches are growing, including the prominent evangelical multi-site church, Victory Church Cabuyao and Jesus Is Lord Church (JIL).
 Other religious groups/sectors with smaller membership include Methodists, Buddhists, Lutherans, Jesus Is Lord Church, Jehovah's Witnesses, Bible Baptist, Four Square Gospel, and Lamp Christian Fellowship Church.

 Religious sites

 The St. Polycarp Parish, in Barangay Uno, was built in 1763.
 Until this time Cabuyao is the only place in the Philippines where St. Polycarp is the patron saint.

-The second church constructed in Cabuyao after the first church situated in Barangay Marinig was destroyed by flood and tidal waves.
-Father Mariano Gomez, one of the martyred GOMBURZA priests, became the parish priest of the church from 1848 to 1862.
+A second church was constructed in Cabuyao after the first church situated in Barangay Marinig was destroyed by flood and tidal waves.
 The records of the church are intact from the 18th century to the present.

 The Diocesan Shrine of San Vicente Ferrer was then San Vicente Ferrer Parish built in 1946.
 It is located in Barangay Mamatid.
-It was in 2010 when the parish church was declared a Diocesan Shrine dedicated to Saint Vincent Ferrer because of its numerous devotees from different towns, cities and provinces.
+It was in 2010 when the parish church declared a Diocesan Shrine dedicated to Saint Vincent Ferrer because of its numerous devotees from different towns, cities and provinces.
 A relic of Saint Vincent Ferrer is displayed in a museum behind the church.

 Poor Clare Monastery of the Blessed Sacrament is a monastery of St. Clare of Assisi located in P. Burgos St., Poblacion I, Cabuyao in the ecclesiastical jurisdiction of the Roman Catholic Diocese of San Pablo.
-It is one of the religious sites of the city, where large number of devotees are coming and offering eggs as they pray for giving a birth for a baby.
-They donate the eggs as food for poor people.
-The monastery is one of the monasteries visited by the relic of St. Clare during its visit in the country in 2012.
+It is one of the religious sites of the city, where large number of devotees come to offer eggs as they pray for the birth of a baby.
+The eggs are donated as food for the poor people.
+It is one of the monasteries visited by the relic of St. Clare during its visit in the country in 2012.